-Cambridge IGCSE® syllabuses are created especially for international students.
+Cambridge IGCSE[®] syllabuses are created especially for international students.
 For over 25 years, we have worked with schools and teachers worldwide to develop syllabuses that are suitable for different countries, different types of schools and for learners with a wide range of abilities.

-The course encourages learners to develop lifelong skills, including:
+Cambridge IGCSE Mandarin Chinese encourages learners to develop lifelong skills, including: